zarf-dev/zarf/examples/component-choice/README.md

 :::info

-To view the example source code, select the `Edit this page` link below the article.
+To view the example source code, select the `Edit this page` link below the article and select the parent folder.

 :::